chrisvmiller/randomlyunique/content/bored/2016/a-token-of-tolkien.md

     </tbody>
 </table>

-<span style="color:blue; font-weight: bold;">Special Bonus:</span> When I apply this autosummary to sentences that contain the word "Sam" throughout The Lord of the Rings trilogy, I get:
+<span style="color:green; font-weight: bold;">Special Bonus:</span> When I apply this autosummary to sentences that contain the word "Sam" throughout The Lord of the Rings trilogy, I get:

 <table class="table table-bordered">
     <thead>